CovalentLabs/garst-app/README.md

 Then you can use `yarn run prodserver` to see to serve files.
 Do not use build:aot directly unless you have already compiled.
 Use `yarn run compile` instead, it compiles and builds:aot

+### HMR (Hot Module Replacement)

+HMR mode allows you to update a particular module without reloading the entire application.
+The current state of your app is also stored in @ngrx/store allowing you to make updates to your code without losing your currently stored state.

 ### AOT  Don'ts